sayali0512/LAMP/docs/Ansible-WordPress-install.md

 User should be able to get Username and password of the WordPress from wordpress.txt at /home/azureadmin location.

-Following above steps WordPress installation with WooCommerce plugin will be completed successfully.
+Following above steps WordPress installation will be completed successfully and user should be able to access WOrdPress page using Loadbalancer IP.